 Plain English: The chemistry of deeply buried sediments tell me that the chemical and physical breakdown of rock changed when central Appalachia began to experience cold temperatures almost a million years ago.

 In August 2018 we drilled an 18 m core through periglacial debris and into an ancient saprolite on a hillslope in a headwater catchment in central Pennsylvania.
-Using paired cosmogenic nuclides 10Be and 26Al, I find that (a) periglacial debris was first deposited about 800,000 years ago, demonstrating extremely slow erosion rates and long residence time of regolith and (b) erosion rates in the pre-periglacial saprolite are 2-5x slower than erosion rates derived from modern and ancient periglacial debris.
+Using measurements and models of cosmogenic nuclide 10Be and 26Al concentrations, I find that (a) periglacial debris was first deposited around the Mid-Pleistocene Transition, demonstrating extremely slow erosion rates and long residence time of regolith and (b) erosion rates in the pre-periglacial saprolite are 2-5x slower than erosion rates derived from modern and ancient periglacial debris.
 See a recent poster showing this work, and the GSA Bulletin paper from my master’s thesis that reported similar results.

 Paired paleoecology-paleoerosion records from the Pleistocene-Holocene transition: central Appalachia

 Plain English: By studying sediments accumulating in a bog whose history spans a cold-to-warm climate transition, I can learn about how erosion and ecosystems responded to changes in climate.
 I can also figure out how long it took for the landscape to reach its current form once climate change began.

-(Micro)climate controls on permafrost hillslope processes: western Alaska
+Topographic and climate controls on active permafrost hillslopes: western Alaska